rak-n-rok/Krake/docs/dev/concepts.rst

 The API does not implement control logic.
 The task of reconciling between *desired state* and *real world state* is done by so-called controllers.
 Controllers are independent services watching API resources and reacting on changes.
-The set of all controllers form the *Control Plane* of Krake.
+The set of all controllers forms the *Control Plane* of Krake.

 Controllers communicate with the API server: the desired state is fetched from the API and status updates are pushed to the API.
 In theory, controllers can